 Those who took Zantac or generic ranitidine for at least one year may be at higher risk for the following types of cancer:

 The FDA recommends you stop taking over the counter medication that contains ranitidine and dispose of it according to the disposal directions included in the medication guide or insert.
 If you are taking prescription medication that contains ranitidine, talk to your doctor about your options.
 There are other prescription and over the counter heartburn medications that do not contain probable carcinogens.

-If you or someone you love took or are currently taking Zantac and developed cancer, including bladder, stomach, intestinal, esophageal, kidney, pancreatic, colon, or liver cancer, you may be entitled to significant compensation.
+If you or someone you love took or are currently taking Zantac and developed cancer, including bladder, stomach, esophageal, pancreatic, or liver cancer, you may be entitled to significant compensation.
 Your cancer diagnosis may be related to the carcinogens present in Zantac, and it’s our goal to help you get compensation for your medical bills, lost wages, and other complication-related expenses.

 Our purpose is to make sure big insurance companies don't take advantage of you.

 You only get one shot to do this right, so we will help you make the best decisions every step of the way.

 If we take your case, we will work for free unless we win.